Slow your roll on watering: Let Mother Nature be your guide

 So, ease into summer slowly.
 Keep the sprinklers off for a bit longer and use a hose and nozzle if there’s a dry patch that needs a bit of extra attention.

-A few years ago, we put down plastic on a section of our lawn for several weeks in the spring.
+A few years ago, at our house we put down plastic on a section of our lawn for several weeks in the spring.
 That made it easier to remove some decorative, nonfunctional Kentucky bluegrass turf that we then transformed into a low-water flower garden with plants from Resource Central’s Garden In A Box.

 Plant Select is a nonprofit collaboration of Colorado State University Extension, Denver Botanic Gardens and professional horticulturists.
 Its mission is to seek out and distribute the very best plants for landscapes and gardens from the intermountain region to the high plains and beyond.